galenhuntington/g60/README.md

 might be made?

-The choice of letters to _not_ use is probably optimal, as `I` and `O` are invariably the most visually troublesome.
+The choice of letters to _not_ use is probably optimal, as `I` and `O` are among the most visually troublesome, being close to `1` and `l`, and to `0`, respectively, and also by eliminating vowels we reduce the chance of spelling out words.

 We could also ask if we do use all letters, with _χ_=62, can we improve, say, locality?
 We would part with using a polynomial and